 - Amman: Queen Alia International Airport (AMM)

-If you arrive at Tel Aviv, you will take a sherut (shared taxi) to Jerusalem, then take a bus to the cities in West Bank.
+If you arrive in Tel Aviv, you will take a sherut (shared taxi) to Jerusalem, then take a bus to the cities in West Bank.

-In case of arriving at Amman, you’ll take a bus to the border, then pass the passport control.
+If you arrive in Amman, you’ll take a bus to the border, then pass passport control.
 After it, you’ll take a shared taxi to the cities.

-*Please have a glance at this page about crossing border between West Bank and Jordan.
+*Please check this page about crossing the border between West Bank and Jordan.

 Which is better, Tel Aviv or Amman?

-The popular route among the foreign workers is, fly-in to Tel Aviv & fly-out from Amman.
+A popular route among foreign workers is fly-in to Tel Aviv & fly-out from Amman.

-Visa can be obtained at the Embassy of Jordan in your country, or, even in Tel Aviv or Ramallah.
+Visa can be obtained at the Embassy of Jordan in your country or also in Tel Aviv or Ramallah.
 Please check the latest information at the Embassy.

-This is a single visitor visa for Jordan taken at the Embassy of Jordan in Rome.
+The following photo is of a single visitor visa for Jordan taken at the Embassy of Jordan in Rome.